Wills & Estate Planning

 2. Who Would Want to Be My Child's Guardian?

-A lot of loved ones would probably step up to the plate, if worst came to worst.
-But talking about the possibility can help you suss out who would thrive on the challenge.
+A lot of loved ones would probably step up to the plate, if worse came to worst.
+But talking about the possibility with different trusted people in your life can help you suss out who would thrive on the challenge.

 3. What Is My Financial Plan for My Child?